S2O-datastandards/s2o-datastandards.github.io/create_pub_thumbnail.md

 # Creating Publication Thumbnails

 This document briefly outlines how to create thumbnails from PDF documents that can be used as images for "card" components, such as those on the "projects" page.
+This is based on the blog post by Alex Chan [here](https://alexwlchan.net/2019/creating-preview-thumbnails-of-pdf-documents/).

 1. Install Python and activate environment
 2. Install poppler library (see https://pdf2image.readthedocs.io/en/latest/installation.html for details)